eanplatter/chrome-extension-starter/README.md

-# Chrome Extension Starter
+# React Chrome Extension Starter
-A starter kit for chrome extensions.
+A starter kit for building chrome extensions with React

 # Setup